ianopolous/meal-planner/recipes/tuna.pasta.bake.md

 1. Chop and fry all vegetables for 5 minutes.
 2. Add garlic and spices for 1 minute.
-3. Add tomotoes and vegetable stock.
+3. Add tomatoes and vegetable stock with 150ml water.
 4. Bring to boil, simmer for 10 minutes.
 5. Boil pasta.
 6. Add tuna and pasta to sauce.